 Also of interest is that Indianapolis has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Indianapolis who are college-educated is somewhat higher than the average US community of 21.84%: 28.26% of adults in Indianapolis have at least a bachelor's degree.
+The overall education level of Indianapolis is somewhat higher than in the average US city of 21.84%: 28.26% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Indianapolis in 2010 was $24,280, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $97,120 for a family of four.
 However, Indianapolis contains both very wealthy and poor people as well.